 One might imagine that Oregon industrial hemp growers are struggling.
 After all, the state allows recreational cannabis.
-However, the state is aiming to become a global leader in the hemp industry.
+However, the state said it aimed to become a global leader in the hemp industry.
 Indeed, researchers believe we’re only growing enough of the crop to satisfy 2% of global demand!

 Gaining an Oregon industrial hemp license is potentially worth a fortune.
-By mid-2019, the state had planted 50,000 acres of hemp, and there is much more to come.
-The goal is to grow 500,000 acres by 2021, a yield potentially worth $1 billion.
+By mid-2019, the state had planted 50,000 acres of hemp.
+The goal was to grow 500,000 acres by 2021, a yield potentially worth $1 billion.

 Industrial Hemp in Colorado

 Like Oregon, industrial hemp farms in Colorado face competition from recreational marijuana.
 Nonetheless, prospective farmers are excited at the thought of getting involved in hemp.
 You can now apply to grow Colorado industrial hemp on an online portal.

 By the end of 2019, the state processed more than 2,600 applications across Colorado.
 Figures from near the end of the year showed that farmers grew an incredible 80 square miles of the crop in 2019!
 Colorado hopes to grow over 120,000 acres of hemp in 2020.

 The North Carolina industrial hemp industry suffered a blow in 2020.
 The state banned smokable hemp.
 However, you can still grow industrial hemp in North Carolina for the CBD market.

 The news also hasn’t dulled the appetite of investors.
 Several industrial hemp processors invest millions in the industry, a process likely to create hundreds of new jobs.
 In October 2020, North Carolina voted to extend its industrial hemp pilot program.